- Limited Liability Protection

 Meaning of LLP

 A limited liability partnership (LLP) is a type of partnership that allows a few or all partners (contingent upon the jurisdiction) to have certain defined liabilities.
-This signifies the liability of each partner towards the misconduct or negligence of another partner, in an LLP.
+This signifies the liability of each partner towards the misconduct or negligence of another partner.
 LLP is one of the easiest types of businesses to incorporate & manage and it integrates the advantages of a Partnership Firm and a Company.

 Origin of concept